Our Gardening Year 2023

 January – Week 4:

 With a very slow thaw continuing well into this week, there’s little chance for outside work.
-We finish modifying the lichen mobile, and I end up writing a very long blog post including both a video of this in action, and of foraging honey bees from the hay shed hive, whilst there’s still thick ice, and minus 7 temperatures registered on the croquet lawn.
+We finished modifying the lichen mobile, and I ended up writing a very long blog post including both a video of this in action, and of foraging honey bees from the hay shed hive, whilst there’s still thick ice, and minus 7 temperatures registered on the croquet lawn.

 William and I had a good day clearing brash into piles ready for burning if we can just get a few dry days and some wind next week.
 We carry up some replacement fencing posts and dump them by ones that are wobbling in the breeze.
 This is a necessary regular annual chore to keep the fencing in good order.
 W. does an excellent job collecting molehills to top off the new growing/propagation beds above the Amelanchier.
 Exhausted by my morning’s efforts, I potter with finishing hand weeding the cobbled path in front of the house, and tidying up the barn, for potential garden visitors from next week.